A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Introduction

-To this end, we address the following key question: ``Can we construct heuristic-free, accelerated first-order primal-dual methods for nonsmooth composite minimization that have the best convergence rate guarantees?''
-To our knowledge, this question have never been addressed fully in a unified fashion in this generality.
-It is obvious that our theory presented in this paper is still applicable to the smooth cases of $f$ without requiring neither Lipschitz gradient nor strongly convex-type assumption.
-Such a model covers serval important applications such as graphical learning models and Poisson imaging reconstruction \cite{Tran-Dinh2013a}.
+To this end, we address the following key question: ``Can we construct heuristic-free, accelerated first-order primal-dual methods for nonsmooth composite minimization that have the best-known convergence rate guarantees?''
+To our best knowledge, this question has never been addressed fully in a unified fashion in this generality.
+Intriguingly, our theory is still applicable to the smooth cases of $f$ without requiring neither Lipschitz gradient nor strongly convex-type assumption.
+Such a model covers serval important applications, such as graphical learning models and Poisson imaging reconstruction \cite{Tran-Dinh2013a}.